 Braden++

-Alright, I’m not breaking new ground here, but this is a difficulty I’ve had.
-Maybe it’s a difficulty you’ve had too.
-It’s not common, but if you want to test your code with a particular version of MSVC, it’s fairly tricky and finicky.
-Before taking the time to do all this described below, I’ve never had success with running multiple versions of MSVC with GitHub Actions.
+Alright, I’m not breaking new ground here, but this is a difficulty I’ve had, and maybe it’s a difficulty you’ve had too.
+It’s not common, but if you want to compile your code with a particular version of MSVC, it’s already fairly finicky on your own machine.
+It’s even worse with GitHub Actions, where you have no UI.
+Before sitting down this week to figure it out, I’ve never had success with running multiple versions of MSVC with GitHub Actions.

-After figuring out the process and starting to write this article, I found setup-msvc-dev, an Action that does exactly this.
-I haven’t tested it, so I can’t speak on how well it works.
+After figuring out the process and starting to write this article, I found setup-msvc-dev, an Action that claims to do exactly this.
+I haven’t used it myself, so I can’t speak on how well it works.
 This article only focuses on how I’m implementing this functionality for myself, and how you can too.

 Cutting to the chase